 In June 1980, the SDSU Alumni Board of Directors, decided to explore the cost of building a patio area originally planned with Tompkins Alumni Center.
 It was suggested by Chad Kono, the Association’s President & CEO, that the patio be designed to include a clock tower that would house the Old North Clock donated to the University by the classes of 1922 and 1923.
 Later the bell from Old Central, which had been removed from Coughlin Campanile, was added.

-In 1992 the Alumni Association became an independent 501 c (3) Non-profit corporation and in 2000 the Alumni Association began a major fundraising effort, called the Return to Glory campaign.
+In 1992 the Alumni Association became an independent 501 c (3) Non-profit corporation.
+V.J.
+Smith became the Alumni Association's President & CEO in 1997 and began a major fundraising effort, called the Return to Glory campaign.
 This campaign raised funds to restore our prairie icon, the Coughlin Campanile.
 After the restoration work was complete, the rededication of the Campanile took place on September 22, 2001.
 In 2006 the Association got “on line” with a web site and electronic news letter.

 In 2008 a legislative advocacy group, the Jackrabbit Advocates, was formed to allow dedicated alumni to represent the independent voice of the Alumni Association in a strong collaborative partnership with South Dakota State University as they work with elected officials for the betterment of public higher education.

 In 2010 a renovation of Tompkins Alumni Center was completed including the Paul Freeburg ’33 Archives Room located in the lower level of the center.
 Alumni are encouraged to visit their alumni home when they return to campus.

 With over 77,000 members the South Dakota State University Alumni Association is Where Loyalty Lives!